tttmmmyyyy/fixlang/Documentation.md

 ### Std.Array

-`Std.Array` is the type of fixed-length arrays.
+`Std.Array` is the type of variable-length arrays.
-This type itself is not so useful and used as a building-block of `Std.Vector`.

 Methods:

-- (unsafe) `__set_unique_array_length : Int -> Array a -> Array a`
+- `__unsafe_set_length : Int -> Array a -> Array a`
-    - Modifies the length field of an array, without uniqueness checking.
+    - Updates the length of an array, without uniqueness checking or validation of the given length value.
-    - In the `Array` destructor, elements stored after length are not released.
-- (unsafe) `__new_uninitialized : Int -> Array a`
+- `__unsafe_get : Int -> Array a -> a`
-    - Creates an array of specified length with uninitialized elements.
-    - After allocating array by this function, you should initialize all elements using `__set_uninitialized_unique_array` function.
+    - Gets a value from an array, without bounds checking and retaining the returned value.
-- (unsafe) `__set_uninitialized_unique_array : Int -> a -> Array a -> Array a`
+- `__unsafe_set : Int -> a -> Array a -> Array a`
-    - Sets a value into an array.
+    - Sets a value into an array, without uniqueness checking, bounds checking and releasing the old value.
-    - This function doesn't release the old value of the element.
-    - This function updates the array without checking uniqueness.
-- (unsafe) `__get_array_element_noretain`
-    - Get an element of an array, without retaining value.
-    - After decreasing length by `__set_unique_array_length`, you can get elements stored after length by this funtion to release them.
 - `force_unique : Array a -> Array a`
     - Force the uniqueness of an array.
     - If the given array is shared, this function returns the cloned array.